RTEMS/rtems-docs/cpu_supplement/m68xxx_and_coldfire.rst

   installed with the interrupt_catch directive, then the RTEMS interrupt handler will begin execution.
-The RTEMS interrupt handler saves all registers which are not preserved according to the calling conventions and invokes the application’s ISR.
+The RTEMS interrupt handler saves all registers which are not preserved according to the calling conventions and invokes the application's ISR.

 A nested interrupt is processed similarly by these
 CPU models with the exception that only a single ISF is placed